IGN FI: Sectors of application

-IGN FI is active in the field of geomatics and offers its services in several fields: data acquisition, data processing and data modeling, creation of GIS and specific databases, the elaboration, installation and integration of web and thematic portals and the management and use of spatial data.
+IGN FI is active in the field of geomatics and offers its services in several areas: data acquisition, data processing and data modeling, creation of GIS and specific databases, the elaboration, installation and integration of web and thematic portals and the management and use of spatial data.
 It is involved in the creation and implementation of projects involving monitoring, piloting and assistance in their completion.

 It offers support to its clients in the realization of their cartography projects, including both the initial constitution and updates, and more particularly the transfer of technology phase aimed at their local teams.

 It also participates in data acquisition, aerial photography, satellite image acquisition, field surveys and the constitution of geodetic systems.

-It also participates in the production of orthophotos and digital terrain or elevation models (DTM, DEM), photogrammetric restitution, the creation of 3D models and navigable databases and all databases necessary to the creation of maps...
+It also participates in the production of orthophotos and digital terrain or elevation models (DTM, DEM), photogrammetric restitution, the creation of 3D models and navigable databases and all databases necessary to the creation of maps.

 IGN FI development and installation of dedicated information systems like GIS (geographic information systems) and LIS (land information systems).
 It also performs development and installation for web applications like geoportals and thematic portals.

 Cartography

 Valuable tools for understanding territories, the concept of the map has greatly diversified taking the form of vector or raster geographic databases.
-The map’s utility to the general public has also exploded.
+The map's utility to the general public has also exploded.

 At a national level, a country’s cartography is more often associated with a spatial data infrastructure (NSDI).
 This process completely redefines the production and distribution of cartographic data, which become independent and complementary layers of information.

-IGN FI offers its clients support in achieving their cartographic projects, from the initial constitution all the way through updates, in particular in the phase where technology is transferred to their teams.
+IGN FI offers support in clients' cartographic projects, from the initial constitution all the way through updates, in particular in the phase where technology is transferred to their teams.